ThomRockwell/laravel-vuetify-tailwind-starter/README.md

 ## About

 This is a starter app using Laravel, Vue JS, Vuetify, and Tailwind CSS.
 It includes Vue-Router and Vuex.
 Both of which have sample implementations to get your started.
-The idea is that instead of trying remember how to get all of these things to work together each time you want to start a new project, you can just clone this baby and get immediately into the fun stuff.
-Creating!
+The idea is that instead of trying remember how to get all of these things to work together each time you want to start a new project, you can just clone this baby and get immediately into the fun stuff - Creating!

 Some (or most) of the versions are not the most current versions.
 They are what I have been using in my work presently.
 Eventually, I will migrate everything.
 This is a "working version" that has everything working together so you don't have to worry about it.